 Students enrolled in this program will either document completion of the requirements for a Child Development Associates (CDA) credential or complete the requirements by enrolling in the following three courses.
 A \$20.00 posting fee (per credit hour) will be assessed for those students verifying prior completion of the CDA credential.

-EDU 2011 Early Education Competency 1
+EDU 2011 Early Education Competency 1 27 hours

 EDU 2016 Methods in Early Education 6

 EDU 2022 Early Education Practicum 2

+TOTAL REQU RED FOR GRADUATION 64 hours

 GENERAL STUDIES CONCENTRATION